What Is a Proper Condolence Gift?

 Tip #1: The Improper Gift

 The old saying of K.I.S.S. (or Keep It Simple, Stupid) never means more than in the case of a condolence gift.

 For example, a friend of mine was dating a girl for about two months when her grandmother passed away.
 He had never met her grandmother but had met other members of the family.
 He attended the funeral, visited her house, offered his assistance, and did all the good kinda-sorta-boyfriend-type things any decent person should do.
 However, he felt the bizarre need to give this girl a great gift that really showed his heart was in it.
 After all, he told me, he'd spent the past couple of months trying to win her over with over-the-top dinners and even a fancy weekend away.

-I'm not saying his gift wasn't a good "gift," it just had a terrible sense of timing.
+I'm not saying his gift wasn't a good one, it just had terrible timing.
 For starters, you never use your A-Game gift for someone when they are grieving.
-When they are preoccupied with something as life-changing as the death of a beloved relative, you lose all those points you were trying to earn because that person's mind is elsewhere.
+If they're preoccupied with something as life-changing as the death of a beloved relative, you lose all those points you were trying to earn because that person's mind is elsewhere.
 And understandably so.
 When my friend delivered the gift, the girl was very happy with it and thought it was incredibly kind.
 However, it went unopened for two weeks.
 Two weeks!
 Are you kidding me?
 When I got my Keurig, I tore open the box in the car on the way home.